jbatbayar/recipe_ratings_project/README.md

 - **Null Hypothesis:** The ratings of recipes with more and less calories than mean are from the same distibution.
 - **Alternate Hypothesis:**: The mean rating of recipes with calories lower than the mean is higher than the mean rating of recipes with calories greater than the mean.
-- **Test statistic:** Difference in group means (mean of ratings of recipes with calories more than average - mean of ratings of recipes with calories less than average)
+- **Test Statistic:** Difference in group means (mean of ratings of recipes with calories more than average - mean of ratings of recipes with calories less than average)
 - **Significance level:** 0.01

 Using the `'more_than_mean'` column from the Bivariate analysis and `'rating'` from our dataset, I computed the difference in mean ratings 1000 times.
 The observed statistic, mean rating of recipes with calories higher than average - mean rating of recipes with calories higher than average, was -0.019303469126112027.